junayedhasansakib0/echo_chatBot/README.md

 # Echo Bot 🤖

-A modern, responsive AI chatbot interface powered by Google's Gemini Pro API.
+A modern, responsive AI chatbot interface powered by JHSakib.
 This project implements a clean and user-friendly chat interface that allows users to interact with an AI assistant.

 ## ✨ Features

-- Real-time AI responses using Gemini Pro API
+- Real-time AI responses using
 - Clean and responsive UI design
 - Message threading with timestamp support
 - Random welcome greetings